 Rather than using a long sofa against the wall, consider using two smaller love seats placed perpendicular to the length of the room.
 Breaking up a long narrow room with this type of sofa placement will definitely help avoid the tunnel effect.
 If you do decide to put a long couch against the wall place your side chairs perpendicular to the couch rather than across from it.

 Divide the Space

 If your room is particularly long, divide it up into separate areas.
 Consider two different seating/conversation areas, or perhaps a seating area and an office space.
 Think about how you will use the space and divide it based on that.
 Besides just the furniture, divide it using area rugs and art (avoid placing art in the center of a long wall if you’re creating different areas).

 Use Vertical Space

-Draw the eye upwards by making the most of your vertical space.
+Draw the eye upward by making the most of your vertical space.
 Use tall pieces like armoires and high bookshelves; create art and photo arrangements that go all the way to the ceiling; and hang drapes from where the wall meets the ceiling to create the illusion of height.
-Also consider using vertical stripes on walls or window treatments to help draw the eye upwards.
+Also, consider using vertical stripes on walls or window treatments to help draw the eye upwards.

 In narrow living rooms clutter is the enemy.
 Because space is limited, any extra items can make the room feel disorganized and even create tripping hazards.
 Make sure everything has its place and be sure to edit extra pieces of furniture.
 Even something as small as a side chair can wreak havoc.
 Whenever possible use items that can serve two purposes–like an ottoman with storage inside.